pbl64k/ShenzhenIO-Turing/README.md

 ## Operation

 B9900 starts in monitor/debugger mode, with edit address pointing at zeroth word.

 Use up and down keys on the gamepad (`w` and `s` on actual keyboard) to move the edit address around.
 Only the word at the edit address is displayed on the LCD, not the address itself, as adding a second LCD would be prohibitively expensive in terms of circuit board space.

 Change the value at edit address by using left and right keys on the gamepad (`a` and `d` on keyboard).
-The *A* button (`j`) increases the value at edit address by ten. *Start* button (`Enter`) executes the program.
+The *A* button (`j`) increases the value at edit address by ten.
+Note that the LCD only displays values in range from -199 to 199.
+It's still possible to enter the values outside that range, but without meaningful visual feedback.
+Thankfully, all opcodes and useful addresses fall within that space.

+*Start* button (`Enter`) executes the program.
 If the program terminates by executing a `HALT` instruction, pressing *Start* again will continue execution from the next address after `HALT`.

 ## Example Programs